PDF417/pdf417-ios/README.md

 		NSString* soundPath = [[NSBundle mainBundle] pathForResource:@"beep" ofType:@"mp3"];
 		[coordinatorSettings setValue:soundPath forKey:kPPSoundFile];

-    Also, this is where you can set language used in PhotoPay, this can currently be only `en` (English), `de` (German) and `hr` (Croatian).
+    Also, this is where you can set language used in pdf417 framework, this can currently be only `en` (English), `de` (German) and `hr` (Croatian).
 Other languages can be supported on demand.
 If you don't specify the language, default user language will be used, so use this feature according to your application's localization strategy.

     	// Set the language.
 You can use "en", "de", "hr", if not specified, phone default will be used.
     	// Use this according to your app localization strategy [coordinatorSettings setValue:@"en" forKey:kPPLanguage];

-	Now you can initialize `PPCoordinator` object and use it to create `PPCameraViewController` which controls PhotoPay UI.
+	Now you can initialize `PPBarcodeCoordinator` object and use it to create `PPCameraViewController` which controls scanning UI.
 You can present it on navigation view controller, but we recommend presenting it modally with these methods:

 		/**
  		 * Method presents a modal view controller and uses non deprecated method in iOS 6